cadithealth/pyramid_iniherit/README.rst

 * Use ``i-pserve`` instead of ``pserve`` (same goes for pshell, proutes, pviews, ptweens, prequest).

-* If you use WSGI, add this line **before** you import any pyramid, paster, or other module:
+* Add this line **before** you import any pyramid, paster, or other server application module (such as in your WSGI loader):

   .. code-block:: python